Raphiiko/oyasumivr_oscquery/README.md

 Its main reason for existence is to add OSCQuery support to [OyasumiVR](https://github.com/Raphiiko/OyasumiVR).
 Pull requests are welcome, however feature requests will likely go ignored, as this library is more of a personal means to an end.

-## Credit

-Big thanks to [góngo](https://github.com/TheMrGong) for helping out, and doing most of the legwork for figuring out the modifications required to the [mdns-sd](https://github.com/Raphiiko/vrc-mdns-sd) crate, to get its advertisements to play nicely with VRChat.

 Roughly based on specifications from the [OSCQuery Proposal](https://github.com/vrchat-community/osc/wiki/OSCQuery) and [VRChat's OSCQuery documentation](https://github.com/vrchat-community/osc/wiki/OSCQuery).

 ## Usage